 Not another training program

-There are 4 main features that set this program apart and gear it for success.
+There are 4 main features that set Leading for Better Mental Health apart and geared it for success.

 - It takes a sector wide approach that brings staff and volunteers together from different agencies.
 This has never been done before